About

 • Keep heating the butter while stirring, as the milk solids turn golden in color, and then amber.

-• As soon as the milk solids turn a dark golden or amber color, remove the pot from the heat, and transfer the butter into a bowl.
-The residual heat will keep cooking the milk solids, turning them slightly darker in shade, but they should NOT burn.
+• As soon as the milk solids turn a dark golden or amber color, remove the pot from the heat, and pour the butter into a bowl THROUGH a sieve to separate the milk solids.
+Place the milk solids in a separate smaller bowl.

 Rice krispie treats base